Certified Jungian Coach • Certified Dreamwork Professional • IASD & ICF Code of Ethics

 This maps onto the myth of Demeter and Persephone.
 Demeter’s grief over losing her daughter is genuine, but her response is to try to keep Persephone forever, to stop the natural cycle of separation and growth.
 Persephone’s individuation—her becoming Queen of the Underworld—requires leaving the mother’s orbit.
 The song’s subject never gets that chance.

 Here’s where it gets personal.
-The Negative Mother Complex doesn’t only show up in parent-child relationships.
+I grew up Mormon, and I can tell you that an institution can play this role as well as any parent can.
+The warmth, the belonging, the clear answers for everything; it feels like safety until you notice the doors are locked from the outside.
+The Devouring Mother doesn’t only show up in families.
 It infiltrates your relationship with yourself.
 That harsh inner critic that undermines you before you can take a risk?
 That voice that says you’re not ready, not good enough, that it’s safer to stay small?
-That’s the internalized Devouring Mother.
+That’s the internalized version, still running the script long after you left the room.

 As I pulled into my driveway and the last notes faded, I sat with that question: where in my own life am I being kept small by something that calls itself protection?

-That’s the question the song asks.
 The answer requires honest work.
+Where is yours hiding?